10 Best Throwing Axes & Tomahawks (2023) | [Ranked by Marine]

 Length: 16 inch

-Along with the “Zombie Killer” axe, you will definitely want to invest in this multifunctional axe as a “must have” for your survival gear or even carry in your car for emergency use.
-This comes with extensions which makes it more than your average multi-use tool.
 The “IUNIO” is complete with a rugged knife extension and other attachments.
 You can make it full size at 16 inches or shorter.
 It is all up to you.
 It even comes with a compass, should you need one.
-If you go into the wilderness and can only take a few things you will definitely want to choose this axe and accompaniments.
-The axe has a100 percent lifetime warranty and comes with a sheath.
+If you go into the wilderness and can only take a few things, you will definitely want to choose this axe and its accompaniments.
+The axe has a 100 percent lifetime warranty and comes with a sheath.

 Key Features: